TrooperLooper/Final_assesment/kanban_tasks.md

-# 🎮 Game Time Tracker — Kanban Tasks (ADHD-friendly)
+# 🎮 Game Time Tracker — Kanban Tasks (ADHD-friendly, teacher-style)

-A compact, colorful, and checklist-focused version of the task list for the Game Time Tracker project.
+A compact, checklist-focused task list for the Game Time Tracker project.
+This version adds a few "do-first" items (ERD + API contract), uses plain language, and replaces heavy automated-test tasks with simple manual test steps you can run in Insomnia/Postman.
 Use this file to create Issues quickly by copy/pasting each section into GitHub Issues.
 Tasks are grouped by Phase and separated into Back (server) / Front (client).

 Legend